01 of 15

 Stamp With Paper Tubes

-The cardboard tubes, which form the inner of paper rolls such as kitchen paper rolls and toilet rolls, make a great source of material for stamping.
+The cardboard tubes from paper towel rolls or toilet paper rolls make a great source of material for stamping.
 The cardboard rolls can be used to stamp a variety of shapes onto a page.
 While the basic shape of the cardboard roll is a circle, you can pinch and pull the cardboard tube to create different shapes.
 Teardrops and pear shapes are easy to create and can be used to create images such as flowers.

+You can use a rubber stamping ink pad or paint poured into a saucer or plate.
 Simply dab the cardboard tube into the paint or onto the ink pad until the surface is covered and then press it on paper to create an impression on the surface of the paper.
-It make take a few tries to get an even image as the cardboard is porous and it may absorb the ink or paint before you can stamp with it.
+It may take a few tries to get an even image as the cardboard is porous and it may absorb the ink or paint before you can stamp with it.

 Here are some tips for stamping with cardboard tubes: